 Other tax rules on corporate debt: group mismatch schemes: application of the conditions

-The tests in condition A and B are both carried out at the outset of the scheme, by reference to:
+The tests in condition A and B are both carried out by reference to:

-- a company’s initial purpose in being party to a scheme, or
+- a company’s purpose in being party to a scheme, or

-- what at the outset, that scheme is practically certain to achieve.
+- what that scheme is practically certain to achieve.

-- Hindsight cannot be used to determine whether the scheme is a GMS.
+Hindsight cannot be used to determine whether the scheme is a Group Mismatch Scheme (GMS).

 A scheme that, in fact, does not produce a relevant tax advantage may still be a GMS.
 Equally a scheme which does ultimately produce a relevant tax advantage may not be a GMS.

-It is unlikely that a standard intra-group loan or derivative would meet either condition A or B. Where UK GAAP is the measure of taxable profits then companies within a group are likely to bring amounts into account symmetrically.
+It is unlikely that a standard intra-group loan or derivative would meet either condition A or B. Where GAAP is consistently applied within a group the measure of taxable profits is likely to be symmetrical.
 Where this is not the case, for instance because the group companies use different functional currencies, it is just as possible that any asymmetries would produce a tax disadvantage as a tax advantage.